 Temple members were regularly humiliated, beaten, and blackmailed, and many were coerced or brainwashed into signing over their possessions—including their homes—to the church.
 Black members and members of other minority groups were convinced that if they left the Peoples Temple they would be rounded up into government-run concentration camps.
 Family members were kept apart and encouraged to inform on one another.

-Honestly, sounds like a certain someone we learned extensively in history class but I ain’t naming names.
+Honestly, sounds like a certain someone we learned extensively in history class who shot himself in a bunker but I ain’t naming names.

 Yet, he still managed to convince a little over 1000 of them to go with him to Guyana, a South American country, after the press started to kick up a fuss about the Temple’s practices.
-The 1000 began what was then called, “The People’s Temple Agricultural Project,” or colloquially, Jonestown.
+The 1000 of them began what was then called, “The Peoples Temple Agricultural Project,” or colloquially, Jonestown.